Starting with Python

 Python is one of the most popular programming languages in general.
 In data science, it competes with Matlab and R for first place on the podium.

 In our everyday we often use python to pre-process and analyze the data.
 In this tutorial we will explain our preferred way of installing python and managing its libraries.
-There are several ways to install python this is the one we recommend for its simplicity and flexibility
+There are several ways to install python, this is the one we recommend for its simplicity and flexibility.

 Installing Python